 About The COVID-19 Policy Update

 This began not as a newsletter, but rather a Slack channel within a philanthropy that eventually became an email shared with a funder collaborative of more than 40 foundations.
-Others asked to be added to the list which led us to migrate it over to Substack in October 2021.
-Subscribers now include leaders in the White House, U.S. Department of Education, state Covid directors, state school chiefs, philanthropies, investors, school leaders and entrepreneurs.
+Others asked to be added to the list, which led us to migrate it over to Substack in October 2021.
+Subscribers now include leaders in the White House, the U.S. Department of Education, state Covid directors, state school chiefs, philanthropies, investors, school leaders, and entrepreneurs.

-What you can expect: An email twice a week which covers important stories, research, and policy developments to help you stay on top of what’s happening with COVID-19 and the ongoing learning recovery efforts.
-Occasionally my dogs will make an appearance.
-All of this is a lot to process so we have a fun or inspirational link at the end of every email.
+What you can expect: An email twice a week that covers important stories, research, and policy developments to help you stay on top of what’s happening with COVID-19 and the ongoing learning recovery efforts.
+Occasionally, my dogs will make an appearance.
+All of this is a lot to process, so we have a fun or inspirational link at the end of every email.

 I also have a weekly version you can subscribe to over at The 74.